 I like to make lots of people happy.

 When I’m in a particular mood I will gravitate towards certain friends as I think they will react well to me in that mood.
 If I detect a mismatch, or that you are not likely to be ‘feeling it’…me being a particular way that I’m being right now with you…I’ll leave contacting you for a while until I’m in a state where I match better with your personal energetic/emotional vibe.

 But I never know what my moods will do…in what direction they’ll go.

 There is no one with a grand mood plan.

 My moods just shift in reaction to life and other people.
 So friendship can be stressful for me and for you… to think and analyse about getting optimum matches with all the different friends I have, in the midst of a chaotic mood pattern where my identity feels like it’s shifting and evolving constantly.

 I’m trying to construct a personality city, on sand, with no foundations.
 Which is admittedly ridiculous….but not my fault…it’s the BPD bit of me’s fault.

 Friendship is bloody hard, and because of that sometimes I

-want crave NEED to be alone to recover from how demanding it is and how confusing it is to have a personality that is so fragmented.
+want crave NEED to be alone and in isolated seclusion to recover from how demanding it is and how confusing it is to have a personality that is so fragmented.